 - Produce front and back matter, table of contents, table of figures, a quality name and subject index, figure and table lists, glossary etc.

-- Ensure good hyphenation (allow chosing between Oxford vs Harvard, allow specifying preferred and less optimal hyphenation places in all words)
+- Ensure good hyphenation (allow choosing between Oxford vs Harvard, allow specifying preferred and less optimal hyphenation places in all words)

 - Ensure that all language-specific rules are implemented in foreign-language citations